calang/legalogic/docs/ProyectLog.md

 ## 2025-05-15 Summary, so far

 ### Motivation
-The motivation for the proyect, as described in the main README.md file, is to
+The motivation for the project, as described in the main README.md file, is to
 > develop an efficient,
 escalable process to produce logic-based mechanisms to